wmbenedetto/turbine.js/README.md

 ## Why Turbine?

 Turbine is the ideal solution for apps (or parts of apps) with multi-step processes involving many possible branches, sub-flows, or permutations.
+If your application logic requires a Visio flow diagram to explain it, then Turbine may be right for you.

+In fact, a good way to think of Turbine is as a linear expression of a flow diagram.

 Examples include:

 * Signup forms
 * Login forms